irahhari/HungerBox-Bot/README.md

 ### 1. Disabling the Bot

-You can disable the bot by running `disable.ps1` file with PowerShell, like shown above, when you are going for a vacation or working from home.
+You can disable the bot by running `disable.ps1` file with PowerShell located in *task* folder, like shown above, when you are going for a vacation or working from home.

 ### 2. Enabling the Bot

-You can enable the bot by running `enable.ps1` file with PowerShell.
+You can enable the bot by running `enable.ps1` file with PowerShell located in *task* folder.

 ### 3. Modifying the Preferences